 Insider Risk takes different forms.
 Each situation is unique based on the combination of who did what, the type of data in question, and where it went.
 A one-size-fits-all response is an impossible notion, but that doesn’t mean that responding to data loss events needs to be complicated.
 That’s why Code42 advocates for the need to take a right-sized response to Insider Risk events.

 Respond confidently to data leaks before the damage is done

-As a data protection tool, Incydr provides a comprehensive understanding of your data exposure and shows you which activities require security intervention.
+Incydr, a data protection product, provides a comprehensive understanding of your data exposure and shows you which activities require security intervention.
 Let’s work together to help your company secure the collaboration culture.